 What is BPPV Vertigo?

 BPPV stands for Benign Paroxysmal Positional Vertigo.
 Our Oakville Vertigo treatment team says 50 – 60% of all vertigo patients coming into our clinic has BPPV.
 As the name suggests, this condition is not caused by any scary central nervous system problems – it is benign in nature.
 However, it causes episodic, sudden and severe episodes of vertigo that can be extremely debilitating.
 The position of the head and body can trigger these vertigo attacks.
 BPPV is the most common cause of vertigo.
 Our Oakville Chiropractors use a combination of postilions, manual adjustments, at home advice and IFC therapy to help treat BPPV.
+Dr. Jenn and Dr. Steve see amazing results in less then 5 visits with most patients.

 What is the Mechanism of BPPV?